The Howard Stern Show: 1995–1999: Selena, Canada, and Columbine controversies

-On April 3, 1995, three days after the shooting of singer Selena, a rift in the Hispanic community occurred after Stern commented on her music and Spanish people.
+On April 3, 1995, three days after the shooting of singer Selena which happened to be the same day she would be laid to rest in Corpus Christi, Texas a rift in the Hispanic community occurred after Stern commented on her music and Spanish people.
 After a song of hers was played with gunshot sound effects, Stern said "Spanish people have the worst taste in music.
 They have no depth.
 Alvin and the Chipmunks have more soul."
 He called one of her records "awful music that could only be popular with that segment of society."
 Callers to KEGL in Dallas, Texas, jammed the station's switchboards.
 The League of United Latin American Citizens attempted to get Stern off the air, while listeners called for boycotts against his advertisers.
 Stern responded to the reaction with a statement in Spanish, arguing that his comments were not intended to cause pain to her family, friends and loved ones.
 Justice of the Peace Eloy Cano of Harlingen, Texas, issued an arrest warrant on Stern for disorderly conduct, which remained in place for a year after the incident.

 The Howard Stern Show was syndicated to 26 stations nationwide by the end of 1995, and was the subject of two Billboard awards for Network/Syndicated Program of the Year in the modern rock and mainstream rock categories in 1996.
 In February 1996, Stern announced the Howard Stern Radio Network, an agreement that let him form a network consisting of radio personalities that he approved.
 Stations would be able to choose shows from a 24-hour menu or carry the network's programming around the clock.
 In November, the show relocated to a new studio in New York City, four times the size of its former location that housed space for bands to perform.
 Live performances increased then on, including those by Bush, Stone Temple Pilots, Cheap Trick and White Zombie, in the first four months.
 By the end of 1996, the show aired on 34 stations.

+In December 1997, Martling began a six-week absence from the show as he was unable to reach an agreement with Infinity during contract negotiations.
+In mid-1998, Talkers magazine named the show as the most-listened to radio show in the US, with an estimated 17.5 million listeners each week.
+In the New York City area alone, one in four men aged 18–34 of the listening audience were tuning in.